hashicorp/nomad/terraform/examples/spark/README.md

 To give the Spark integration a test drive `cd` to `examples/spark/spark` on one of the servers (the `examples/spark/spark` subdirectory will be created when the cluster is provisioned).

 A number of sample Spark commands are listed below.
-These demonstrate some of the official examples as well as features like spark-sql, spark-shell and dataframes.
+These demonstrate some of the official examples as well as features like `spark-sql`, `spark-shell` and dataframes.

 You can monitor Nomad status simulaneously with: